 </ img>

-As in the previous generation, the laptop is equipped with four microphones that are located at the end of the laptop's top cover:
+As in the previous generation, the laptop is equipped with four microphones, which are located at the end of the top cover of the laptop:

 </ img>

-On the bottom cover there are four rubberized legs,cooling system holes, several holes for fixing docking stations, main speaker grilles and a small hole in which a reset button:
+On the bottom cover there are four rubberizedfeet, cooling system holes, several holes for fixing docking stations, main speaker grilles and a small hole with a reset button:

 </ img>

-The bezels on the sides of the screen are thin, on top - a littlewider.
-Above the screen is an LED indicator, an infrared camera for identifying the owner by face and a webcam with a ThinkShutter physical shutter.
+The frames on the sides of the screen are thin, on top - a littlewider.
+Above the screen there is an LED indicator, an infrared camera for identifying the owner by face, and a webcam with a physical ThinkShutter.

 </ img>